e-clawson/calculator-app/README.md

 Special thank you to Code with Yousaf for the tutorial https://www.youtube.com/watch?v=h6lVvsUkdjI

+# To Install and Use:

+- download code
+- cd to basic-calculator
+- run 'npm install'
+- run 'npm run dev'

 # thoughts
 this was a good practice, it was quick and simple, but now i'm wondering the following: